Hunter Education Requirements

 If you have taken a hunter education class in another state or Canadian province, verification must be provided.

 The only way to receive a new Nevada Hunter Education certificate is to attend a Nevada Hunter Education course.
 The course consists of independent home study and a certification class that lasts a minimum of eight hours.

 Hunter Education classes are offered year-round throughout Nevada.
-Contact the Hunter Education Coordinator in your region (see contact information below) or click the link to your Region to find a class near you.
+Click the link to your Region to find a class near you.
 Early sign-up is encouraged.
 Remember, the workbook or online course must be 100% complete before attending the class.

 Work books will be mailed only to those students outside the areas serviced by regional offices located in Las Vegas, Henderson, Reno, Fallon, Elko, Winnemucca, and Ely.